soursop/functional-matrix-operator/README.md

-distributed-matrix-operator
+functional-matrix-operator
 ========

-distributed-matrix-operator is a library for matrix operation in form of lazy evaluation.
+functional-matrix-operator is a library for matrix operation in form of lazy evaluation.
 It supports matrix operations(Multiply, Divide, Minus, Plus, Transpose).

  - Basic Featurs